VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/monitoring.md

 ---

 **Model instance created during inference**.
-In cases where an [online model](https://docs.victoriametrics.com/anomaly-detection/components/models#online-models) instance is created during the inference stage (without a prior fit, a feature introduced in [v1.15.2](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1152)), a `debug` log is produced.
+In cases where an [online model](https://docs.victoriametrics.com/anomaly-detection/components/models#online-models) instance is created during the inference stage (without a prior fit{{% available_from "v1.15.2" anomaly %}}), a `debug` log is produced.
 This helps track models that are created dynamically based on incoming data.
 Log messages:

 ```text
 [Scheduler {{scheduler_alias}}] Model instance '{{model_alias}}' created for '{{query_key}}' during inference.